jbcodeforce/aws-studies/docs/infra/networking.md

 ## [Global Accelerator](https://docs.aws.amazon.com/global-accelerator/latest/dg/what-is-global-accelerator.html)

-AWS Global Accelerator is a network layer service that directs traffic to optimal endpoints over the AWS global network, this improves the availability and performance of your internet applications.
+AWS Global Accelerator is a network layer service that directs traffic to optimal endpoints over the AWS global network, this improves the availability and performance of Iour internet applications.

-t provides two static anycast IP addresses that act as a fixed entry point to your application endpoints in a single or multiple AWS Regions, such as your Application Load Balancers, Network Load Balancers, Elastic IP addresses or Amazon EC2 instances, in a single or in multiple AWS regions.
+It provides two static anycast IP addresses that act as a fixed entry point to our application endpoints in a single or multiple AWS Regions, such as our Application Load Balancers, Network Load Balancers, Elastic IP addresses or Amazon EC2 instances, in a single or in multiple AWS regions.

 The goal is to expose quickly an application to the WW.
 The problem is the number of internet hops done to access the target public ALB.
 The solution is to get as fast as possible to a AWS global network endpoint (Edge location), nearest region to the client.
 It is a global service.